 Though hormone therapy is a very effective method for relieving menopause symptoms, it’s not the perfect treatment for everyone.
-Non-hormonal treatments include changes to your diet and lifestyle.
+Nonhormonal treatments include changes to your diet and lifestyle.
 These treatments are often good options for people who have other medical conditions or have recently been treated for breast cancer.
-The main non-hormonal treatments that your provider may recommend include:
+The main nonhormonal treatments that your provider may recommend include:

 Sometimes changing your diet can help relieve menopause symptoms.
 Limiting the amount of caffeine you consume every day and cutting back on spicy foods can make your hot flashes less severe.
 You can also add foods that contain plant estrogen into your diet.
-Plant estrogen (isoflavones) isn’t a replacement for the estrogen made in your body before menopause.
+Plant estrogen (isoflavones) isn’t a replacement for the estrogen your body makes before menopause.
 Foods to try include:

 Certain things in your daily life could be triggers for hot flashes.
 To help relieve your symptoms, try and identify these triggers and work around them.
-This could include keeping your bedroom cool at night, wearing layers of clothing, or quitting smoking.
+This could include keeping your bedroom cool at night, wearing layers of clothing or quitting smoking.
 Weight loss can also help with hot flashes.

-Working out can be difficult if you are dealing with hot flashes, but exercising can help relieve several other symptoms of menopause.
+Working out can be difficult if you’re dealing with hot flashes, but exercising can help relieve several other symptoms of menopause.
 Exercise can help you sleep through the night and is recommended if you have insomnia.
 Calm, tranquil types of exercise like yoga can also help with your mood and relieve any fears or anxiety you may be feeling.

 Talking to other people who are also going through menopause can be a great relief for many.
 Joining a support group can not only give you an outlet for the many emotions running through your head, but also help you answer questions you may not even know you have.

 Prescription medications such as estrogen therapy (estrogen in a cream, gel or pill), birth control pills and antidepressants (SSRIs and SNRIs) can help manage symptoms of menopause like mood swings and hot flashes.
 Prescription vaginal creams can help relieve vaginal dryness.
 A seizure medication called gabapentin has been shown to relieve hot flashes.
-Speak with your healthcare provider to see if non-hormonal medications could work for managing your symptoms.
+Speak with your healthcare provider to see if nonhormonal medications could work for managing your symptoms.

-Osteoporosis, a “brittle-bone” disease, occurs when the inside of bones become less dense, making them more fragile and likely to fracture.
+Osteoporosis, a “brittle-bone” disease, occurs when the insides of bones become less dense, making them more fragile and likely to fracture.
 Estrogen plays an important role in preserving bone mass.
 Estrogen signals cells in the bones to stop breaking down.